oceanprotocol/docs/content/tutorials/rbac.md

 ### Admin/ Publisher

-Currently both users with either the admin or publisher roles will be able to use the Market without any restrictions.
+Currently users with either the admin or publisher roles will be able to use the Market without any restrictions.
 They can publish, consume and browse datasets.

 ### Consumer